YM 1.1 - Open Government

 Jim Hacker: "Use your eyes, Humphrey, what about that one?"

-2. RealAudio Jim Hacker: "Humphrey, do you think it is a good idea to issue a statement?" [as a response to the planned speech of the President of Buranda urging the Scots and Irish to fight against English oppression]
+Sir Humphrey: "That one was chartered from Freddie Laker last week and repainted specially.
+Actually there is one 747 that belonged to nine different African airlines in one month.
+They called it the mumbo-jumbo." - Jim Hacker: "Humphrey, do you think it is a good idea to issue a statement?" [as a response to the planned speech of the President of Buranda urging the Scots and Irish to fight against English oppression]

 Sir Humphrey: "Well, Minister, in practical terms we have the usual six options: One, do nothing.
 Two, issue a statement deploring the speech.
 Three, lodge an official protest.
 Four, cut of aid.
 Five, break off diplomatic relations.
 And six, declare war."